victor-lf/google-homepage/README.md

 # google-homepage

 This is a clone of the Google homepage.
-The structure of the page, positioning and basic styling of elements was made by myself.
+The structure of the page, positioning and basic styling of elements were made by myself.
 I just checked the original source code to fine tune the styling so that the page looks exactly like the original.
 I separated the page in three sections:

 1. The header, which contains an unordered list for the links on the top